Ginza×銀ぶら百年 Vol.25

 The narrator, a young man named Muta, is Minakami, the author himself.
 In the novel, Muta works for Mitsubishi Corporation, but Minakami, whose real name was Shozo Abe, worked for Meiji Life Insurance.
 Another character from the novel is Yamagishi, Muta’s friend from university and second-generation owner of an accessory store in Ginza.
 Judging from the name “Yamatoku,” I would imagine that the model was “Daitoku,” a hat store that was located in Ginza 8-chome near Shinbashi.

 Ginza Fukko was performed at Teigeki Theater just after the war in October 1945 (Showa 20), adapted by Mantaro Kubota and featuring Kikugoro VI.
 The setting was changed to the aftermath of the World War II air raids.
 The 1965 roundtable dialogue (among Ko Okada, Fumiko Enchi, Koji Tosaka and Yajiro Ikeda) first discusses this play, so Kikugoro’s performance may have contributed to making Hachimaki Okada known to a wider audience.
-Just when the show was making a hit, Kikugoro happened meet Ko in Ginza and told her, “How long are you going to keep the restaurant closed?
-I don’t want to be acting a lie.”
-This encouraged her to reopen the restaurant in Ginza 3-chome.
+Just when the show was making a hit, Kikugoro happened meet Ko in Ginza and told her,

 In 1948, when the restaurant was reopened, Shoji fell ill and passed away at the end of the year at the age of 58.
 That marked the beginning of an era when the restaurant was run by the famous widow and her son Chiyozo.